 Out with the old and in with the new, decluttering helps clear both your home and your mind.
 Having too much ‘stuff’ lying around can make us feel disorganised and unfocused, not to mention making tidying a chore.
 Getting rid of old things that we no longer need is an important skill to develop in many areas of our lives.
 When you approach decluttering your home, it’s best to tackle one room at a time.
 Breaking it down into smaller steps makes it easier to manage and less daunting!
 A slow and steady, methodical pace is the best way to declutter your home.

-Before tackling overcrowded countertops, make sure your cupboards have been cleared out, as this will be your essential storage space.
+Before tackling crammed countertops, make sure your cupboards have been cleared out, as this will be your essential storage space.
 It’s here you can hide away unused appliances and worktop clutter.
-If you can, consider hanging pans above the stove if possible, as this space will be rarely used for anything else.
-Clear away out-of-date food, moving pastas and rice into glass jars to prevent spillage.
+If you can, consider hanging pans above the stove if possible, as you will rarely use this space for anything else.
+Clear away out-of-date food, moving pasta and rice into glass jars to prevent spillage.
 Over the door shelving racks are perfect for pantries and storing condiments and spices.
 If you have open shelving in your kitchen, use wicker baskets to group items together for a stylish and practical solution.
-These will also stop the shelves looking cluttered.
+These will also stop the shelves from looking cluttered.
 Finally, use drawer dividers for things other than cutlery, using them to keep keys, batteries and instruction manuals separated.